dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 ## Understanding Typing Rules {#sec:intra}

+We find that Pythia models as small as 2.8b can successfully complete Test 1, and that they learn to complete the test in the first third of training.
+Consistent with observations that larger models are more sample-efficient \AT{who do I cite for this claim?
+Kaplan?}, larger Pythia models learn to complete this test earlier, with Pythia 12b able to complete the test 20% of the way into training and Pythia 2.8b able to complete it 28% of the way into training.^[Note that these results differ substantially from those of @tigges24, who find that for _circuit_ analyses (rather than representational analyses like ours), circuit parts are learned at roughly the same point during training across scale.]

-We see from the results of our first test that these models understand nullability to some extent, but how deep is this understanding?
+These results indicate that these models understand nullability to some extent, but how deep is this understanding?
 To quantify this, we give a syntax and semantics of a minimalist subset of python that captures nullability in Appendix [B.1](#sec:commonrules).
 We can then classify each partial program by which program constructs and rules determine the nullability of the target variable.
 For instance, Test 1 uses the $(List)$, $(Var)$, and $(For)$ rules.

 So, do Pythia models 2.8b and up understand the semantics of these three rules?
 As it turns out, not exactly.
 LLM's pick up on a lot of